 Systems that have been disassembled for repair require priming for proper performance.
 The hydraulic system is said to be primed when all hoses and the cylinder are full of oil and the air has been expelled.
-Prime the system as follows:
+The reservoir will be full of oil (oil just visible at the filler port) when the TMA is FOLDED.
+Prime the pump as follows:

-- A. Detach the long hoses where they connect to the TMA cylinder.
-Note which hoses connect to the top and bottom of the cylinder. - B. Jog the truck hydraulic system until clean oil flows from two of the hoses. - C. Repeat this process for the other two hoses. - D. Replace and retighten all four hoses.
+- A. Detach the long hoses where they connect to the cylinder.
+Note which hoses connect to the top and bottom of the cylinder. - B. Jog and pump by briefly depressing the "UNFOLD" button until clean oil flows from two of the hoses. - C. Repeat this process for the other two hoses by briefly depressing the "FOLD" button. - D. Replace and retighten all four hoses.

-Caution: Do not fold or unfold the TMA completely until it has been jogged a few times to work out any air in the system.
+Do not completely fold or unfold the TMA until it has been jogged a few times to work out any air in the system.
+Add oil at the filler port any time that the pump begins to cavitate.

-E. Jog the system a few times by operating the truck hydraulic pump in one direction and then the other direction depending on the current position of the TMA.
+E. Jog the system a few times by depressing "FOLD" or "UNFOLD" depending on the current position of the TMA.